com-lihaoyi/utest/readme.md

 val x = Seq(12)
 eventually(x == Nil)

-// utest.LoggedAssertionError: Eventually failed:
+// utest.AssertionError: Eventually failed:
 // x: Seq[Int] = List(12)
 ```

-In addition to a macro-powered `assert`, utest also provides macro-powered versions of `eventually` and `continually`.
+In addition to a macro-powered `assert`, uTest also provides macro-powered versions of `eventually` and `continually`.
 These are used to test asynchronous concurrent operations:

 - `eventually(tests: Boolean*)`: ensure that the boolean values of `tests` all become true at least once within a certain period of time.
 - `continually(tests: Boolean*)`: ensure that the boolean values of `tests` all remain true and never become false within a certain period of time.